pabllopf/Alis/6_Ideation/Data/src/Resource/AssetManager.md

 # AssetManager Class

-The `AssetManager` class is a static class that provides methods to manage and find assets in your application.
+The `AssetManager` class is a static class that provides a method to find assets in your application.

-## Properties

-- `AssetPath`: A string that represents the path to the "Assets" directory.

 ## Methods